introduction

 Meanwhile, recent efforts have shown the possibility of building a single system to handle various input formats, such as different sampling frequencies and numbers of microphones.
 However, a well-established benchmark covering a wide range of conditions is still missing, and no systematic comparison has been made between state-of-the-art (SOTA) discriminative and generative methods regarding their generalizability.

-Existing speech enhancement challenges have fostered the development of speech enhancement models for specific conditions, such as denoising and dereverberation, speech restoration, packet loss concealment, acoustic echo cancellation, hearing aids, 3D speech enhancement, far-field multi-channel speech enhancement for video conferencing, and unsupervised domain adaptation for denoising.
+Existing speech enhancement challenges have fostered the development of speech enhancement models for specific conditions, such as denoising and dereverberation, speech restoration, packet loss concealment, acoustic echo cancellation, hearing aids, 3D speech enhancement, far-field multi-channel speech enhancement for video conferencing, unsupervised domain adaptation for denoising, and audio-visual speech enhancement.
 These challenges have greatly enriched the corpora in speech enhancement studies.
 However, there still lacks a challenge that can benchmark the generalizability of speech enhancement systems in a wide range of conditions.

 Similar issues can also be observed in other speech tasks such as automatic speech recognition (ASR), speech translation (ST), speaker verification (SV), and spoken language understanding (SLU).
 Among them, speech enhancement is particularly vulnerable to mismatches since it is heavily reliant on paired clean/noisy speech data to achieve strong performance.
 Unsupervised speech enhancement that does not require groundtruth clean speech has been proposed to address this issue, but often merely brings benefit in a final finetuning stage.
 Therefore, we focus on speech enhancement in this challenge to address the aforementioned problems.